 The print books listed below may help with learning concepts covered in CHEM 1405.
 If a book you want is not at your campus, you can have it transferred through the request option in the library catalog.

-The Atom investigates the quest to identify the smallest, most fundamental constituents of matter--and how that quest helps us to understand what everything is made of and how it all works.
+The Atom: A Visual Tour investigates the quest to identify the smallest, most fundamental constituents of matter--and how that quest helps us to understand what everything is made of and how it all works.

-This book reviews all high school-level chemistry topics and includes: a topic review covering atomic structure, chemical formulas and equations, the mathematics of chemistry, thermochemistry and thermodynamics, the phases of matter, chemical periodicity, chemical bonding, and much more.
+Let's Review: Chemistry discusses all high school-level chemistry topics and includes a topic review covering atomic structure, chemical formulas and equations, the mathematics of chemistry, thermochemistry and thermodynamics, the phases of matter, chemical periodicity, chemical bonding, and much more.

 Whether you're a student or an adult looking to refresh your knowledge, Barron's Painless Chemistry provides review and practice in an easy, step-by-step format.

 Rigorous review and practice outside the classroom is essential to excelling in your beginning chemistry class--and on your exams.
-Thoroughly updated to meet the emphasis in current courses, Schaum's works as a supplement to your textbooks, a go-to chemistry reference, and practice guide to give you the confidence, skills, and knowledge you need to succeed.
+Thoroughly updated to meet the emphasis in current courses, Schaum's Outline of Beginning Chemistry, Fifth Edition works as a supplement to your textbooks, a go-to chemistry reference, and practice guide to give you the confidence, skills, and knowledge you need to succeed.

 1. Begin on the Library homepage at https://library.tccd.edu/.
 Look for the TCC Library Catalog Box on the left side of the page.